 May and June are great times to see ospreys (Pandion haliaetus), those wonderful seaside raptors that love to dive into water to catch fish and nest high in trees or on platforms.
-I have seen ospreys at Marine Park (Brooklyn), Jamaica Bay Wildlife Refuge and Broad Channel Park (Queens), and Mount Loretto and Great Kills (Staten Island).
+I have seen ospreys at Marine Park (Brooklyn), Jamaica Bay Wildlife Refuge and Broad Channel Park (Queens), Mount Loretto and Great Kills (Staten Island), and Lido Beach Passive Nature Area (Long Island).
 They nest in May, and by June have little ospreys sticking their heads out of the nest.
 In July and August, you can see the youngsters learning to fish, and see them keeping their eyes on their parents in case there is food to be had.
 There have been osprey flyovers at Central Park, but I've never seen one land there.
 They have a very distinctive flight, which you can see in the video below.

 They’re Back at Jamaica Bay Wildlife Refuge!